Jacotheron/D5S-Repetier-Firmware/README.md

 ## Configuration

-You are free to make changes to the configuration.h file, for example setting up special features.
+You are free to make changes to the *configuration.h* file, for example setting up special features.
 A few useful changes:

 ### Decoupling
 Decoupling (shown as DEC in the place of the temperature after triggered) is a setting with the purpose of detecting a temperature sensor which no longer registers a correct temperature.
 This differs fom the DEF (defective) in that the sensor is still giving possible temperature readings.
-By default DEC will mark the sensor as decoupled, enable DryRun (which ignores the extrude commands) and shut down the heater (to protect you from a possible overheat/fire).
+By default DEC will mark the sensor as decoupled, enable Dry Run (which ignores the extrude commands) and shut down the heater (to protect you from a possible overheat/fire).

 Decouple testing have the following settings in the firmware:
-* DECOUPLING_TEST_MAX_HOLD_VARIANCE - If the temperature sway more than this amount from the target temp (after reaching it), the sensor will be marked as Decoupled.
+* **DECOUPLING_TEST_MAX_HOLD_VARIANCE** - If the temperature sway more than this amount from the target temp (after reaching it), the sensor will be marked as Decoupled.
 Current 20
-* DECOUPLING_TEST_MIN_TEMP_RISE - When you set a target temperature, more than DECOUPLING_TEST_MAX_HOLD_VARIANCE above the current temperature, the sensor needs to increase at least this amount of degrees in a set time, or it will be marked as decoupled.
+* **DECOUPLING_TEST_MIN_TEMP_RISE** - When you set a target temperature, more than **DECOUPLING_TEST_MAX_HOLD_VARIANCE** above the current temperature, the sensor needs to increase at least this amount of degrees in a set time (**EXT0_DECOUPLE_TEST_PERIOD**), or it will be marked as decoupled.
 Current 1
-* KILL_IF_SENSOR_DEFECT - What should be done when a sensor becomes defective/decoupled during a print.
+* **KILL_IF_SENSOR_DEFECT** - What should be done when a sensor becomes defective/decoupled during a print.
 Values are 0 and 1; Current 1 to kill print.
-* EXT0_DECOUPLE_TEST_PERIOD - Time allowed for the minimum temp rise or it will be marked as decoupled.
+* **EXT0_DECOUPLE_TEST_PERIOD** - Time allowed for the **DECOUPLING_TEST_MIN_TEMP_RISE** or it will be marked as decoupled.
 Current 20000 (value in milliseconds).
+Remember that the rasie needs to be from what it was when the new target was set (if it is cooling, it needs to make up for the cooling since as well).

 If you are printing a few print jobs after each other, it is best to set the nozzle to preheat between the prints while you remove the previous part and prepare the surface for the new print.
 Based on my testing, if the nozzle is cooling between 150 and 80C it is cooling way too fast to start a new print and you will get the Decoupled sensor error.
 If it cooled this far, I just let it cool to outside of this range and then set it to try again.